beldaaaa/moro-task-wdio/README.md

 ## How to run tests

-npm run chrome
+"npm run chrome" to start test in Chrome browser

-npm run firefox
+"npm run firefox" to start test in Firefox browser

 ## Development